87 Avenue, NW and 170 Street, NW

 Moreover, the existing Fantasyland indoor theme park was enlarged into a 400,000 square foot facility, complete with the Minbender, which was (and still is) the world's longest indoor, triple loop roller coaster.

 The main sections of Phase III opened for business September 11, 1985.
 World Waterpark was dedicated May 15, 1986, with the Fantasyland Hotel hosting its first guests in December 1986.
 The 1.2 billion dollar WEST EDMONTON MALL now encompassed an astounding 5 million square feet and contained 827 stores, services, restaurants and attractions under its vast roof.
-DEL AMO FASHION CENTER {in California} was now demoted to second-place standing!
+DEL AMO FASHION CENTER -in California- was now demoted to second-place standing!

 Other commercial centres in the vicinity of WEST EDMONTON MALL where all within the corporate limits of Edmonton.
 These included SHOPPERS' PARK-WESTMOUNT (1955) {3.5 miles northeast}, BONNIE DOON CENTRE (1958) {6.5 miles east}, MEADOWLARK PARK CENTRE (1963) {.9 miles east}, NORTHGATE CENTRE (1965) {7.3 miles northeast}, SOUTHGATE CENTRE (1970) {4.8 miles southeast}, LONDONDERRY MALL (1972) {8.8 miles northeast} and (eventually) MILL WOODS TOWN CENTRE (1988) {8.8 miles southeast}.

 As one might imagine, the opening of such a monstrous mall could have had calamitous consequences for smaller shopping centres in its vicinity.
-However, these small malls persevered.
+However, these smaller malls persevered.
 WEST EDMONTON MALL was, and is, patronized predominantly by tourists.
 Locals continued to shop at the city's less glitzy -and crowded- retail hubs.

 Anchor changes at WEST EDMONTON MALL got underway when the Woodward's chain was acquired by the Hudson's Bay Company (The Bay) in May 1993.
 The west anchor store was rebannered as The Bay Phase III on August 11, 1995, with the original east anchor store becoming The Bay Phase I.